qrqiuren/site-myhdl-dev/migration.md

 access to the repository.

 Publishing the content is automatic after a push, but it may take up to ten minutes before the edits are online.
+The website content is pulled from the repo, so make sure to commit the built website also.